 Gamechangers will also incorporate other key skills and talent development, using gamification, as style of teaching, which changes learning into a game and this has proved very successful throughout the world.
 We plan to turn planting into a ball game, dancing into hopscotch.

-Gamechangers needs people and this year we have launched The Boardgame Pioneers Uganda, a group of young people, who love to play boardgames and they want other young people in Uganda to learn about them too.
+Gamechangers needs people and last year we have launched The Boardgame Pioneers Uganda, a group of young people, who love to play boardgames and they want other young people in Uganda to learn about them too.
 They’re also intent in encouraging boardgame companies who think young Ugandans can’t handle the most difficult boardgames that they can play even the most complex games, though they want more accessible games for young people too!

 Taught by staff at Chrysalis how to play the boardgames they know, they realise the value in teaching them resource management, planning, maths, social, creative and problem-solving skills and they decided to set up a podcast, where they could put together some of their ideas on boardgames from their own unique perspective.
 You can view their first effort here.